JustOmar21/Simple-Employee-Management-Frontend/README.md

 - **User Authentication**: Secure login and registration functionalities to ensure authorized access.
 - **Employee Management**: View, add, edit, and delete employee records efficiently.
-- **Search and Filter**: Easily search employees by name and filter records based on position or salary range.
+- **Search and Filter**: Easily search employees by name and filter records.

 ### was Designed to work with https://github.com/JustOmar21/Simple-Employee-Management-Backend